mmaysami/Winhttp-TLS/README.md

  - [Latest Release](https://github.com/mmaysami/Winhttp-TLS/releases/latest)

+Applications and services that are written by using WinHTTP for Secure Sockets Layer (SSL) connections can't use TLS 1.1 / 1.2 protocols.
+This is because the definition of WinHTTP library doesn't include these newer protocols.

+This update adds support for DefaultSecureProtocols registry entry that allows certain applications that were built to use the WinHTTP default flag to be able to leverage the newer TLS 1.2 or TLS 1.1 protocols natively without any need for updates to the application.

 ### Usage:
  - Powershell Script: Run the scripts from the script misc directory, for example:
    - ``` Set-ExecutionPolicy Bypass -Scope Process ; & ".\TLS Upgrade Tool.ps1" ```